dfauth/dormant/README.md

-experimental serialization / deserialization library written with the help of clause code v2.1.42 (Claude Opus 4.6)
+experimental serialization / deserialization library written with the help of claude code v2.1.42 (Claude Opus 4.6)